 You should mark which tube is the vent and which is the fuel pickup when you attach fuel tubing to the tubes in the stopper.
 Once the tank is installed inside the fuselage, it may be difficult to determine which is which.

-☐ 7) Slide the fuel tank into the fuselage.
-Guide the lines from the tank through the hole in the firewall.

-☐ 8) Use plywood template to hold in place the fuel tank with C/A glue to secure the fuel tank inside the fuselage.
+- 7) Slide the fuel tank into the fuselage.
+Guide the lines from the tank through the hole in the firewall. - 8) Use balsa plywood to help prevent moveable from transferring to the fuel tank as shown.